inex/IXP-Manager/tools/installers/README.md

 We created a *rough and ready* video tutorial demonstrating the installation process using the automated script for IXP Manager v5.5.0 (May 2020) on Ubuntu LTS 20.04. *This is Barry's first attempt at video tutorials so please forgive the lighting and sound quality.* You can find the [video here](https://www.youtube.com/watch?v=U123-E8D-AI) in our [YouTube channel](https://www.youtube.com/channel/UCeW2fmMTBtE4fnlmg-2-evA).

-## IXP Manager v5 on Ubuntu LTS 20.04
+## IXP Manager v6 on Ubuntu LTS 20.04

-From April 2020, the recommended platform for the v5 branch of IXP Manager is Ubuntu LTS 20.04.
-Before then it was the v5 branch on Ubuntu LTS 18.04.
+From July 2021, the recommended platform for the v6 branch of IXP Manager is Ubuntu LTS 20.04.
+Before then it was the v5 branch on Ubuntu LTS 20.04.

 To install on this platform, please proceed as follows: